glowkeeper/P3D/docs/labs/week3Session1.md

 ### ProBuilder

-Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), create a new project and choose the Universal Render Pipeline (URP) template (naming the project however you choose).
+Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), create a new project and choose the High Definition Render Pipeline (HDRP) template (naming the project however you choose).

 Create a new scene by selecting _File_, _New Scene_.
 You can use similar lighting settings to those used in [Week 1, Session 2](./week1Session2.md), but leave the default _Skybox Material_ (since this will be an outdoor scene, too).
-Additionally, do not worry too much about the settings of the main camera, as you are going to delete that later (you will use the first-person camera, instead).
+Additionally, do not worry too much about the settings of the main camera - later, we are going to use a first-person controller that employs a camera that tracks the main camera, and most of the settings we can change there, instead.

 You will need some of the assets you have already added to your [asset store](https://assetstore.unity.com/): [Starter Assets - First Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-first-person-character-controller-196525), [Free Shipping Containers](https://assetstore.unity.com/packages/3d/environments/industrial/free-shipping-containers-18315), [Old USSR Lamp](https://assetstore.unity.com/packages/3d/props/electronics/old-ussr-lamp-110400) and [Free PBR Lamps](https://assetstore.unity.com/packages/3d/props/interior/free-pbr-lamps-70181) so download and import those into your project.

 While you're in the _Package Manager_, load the _Unity Registry_, search for _ProBuilder_ and install it.
 Now go to _Tools_, _ProBuilder_ and select _ProBuilder_ window.
 You have several options for displaying the ProBuilder tools window - play around and find whichever option suits you best.

-Before you can use the imported assets, ensure they can use the Universal Render Pipeline; so go to _Edit_, _Render Pipeline_, _Universal Render Pipeline_, _Upgrade Project Materials ..._.
+Before you can use the imported assets, ensure they can use the High Definition Render Pipeline; so go to _Edit_, _Render Pipeline_, _HD Render Pipeline_, _Upgrade from Builtin Pipeline_, _Upgrade Project Materials..._.

 To enable ProBuilder, go to _Window_, _Package Manager_.
 Search for _ProBuilder_ and install it.
 Now go to _Tools_, _ProBuilder_ and select _ProBuilder_ window.
 You have several options for displaying the ProBuilder tools window - play around and find whichever option suits you best.